Data-driven Algorithms for Dimension Reduction in Causal Inference: Discussion

-When matching on the vector norm and the propensity score using the selected subsets, we see a decrease in MSE when reducing the dimension from a full set where redundant covariates are included.
-When the initial set consists of covariates predicting the treatment, excluding covariates that are not predicting the outcome will also result in a smaller MSE.
+When the initial set consists of covariates predicting the treatment, excluding covariates that are not predicting the outcome will result in a smaller MSE.
 Moreover, when the initial set consists of covariates related to the outcome, the change in MSE when reducing the dimension will depend on the relation between the bias reduction and the variance increase.
-For the simulation at hand, matching on the propensity score has the lowest MSE when using all covariates predicting the outcome, whereas matching on the vector norm in the majority of the studied cases results in a smaller MSE when excluding covariates solely related to the outcome.
+For simulated designs, matching or weighting on the propensity score has the lowest MSE when using all covariates predicting the outcome.
+However, the propensity scores used are correctly specified.
+If the propensity score specification is unknown, higher cardinality of the covariate set is expected to be more costly in terms of MSE.
+This can be seen when matching on the vector norm, for which our results show that MSE is decreased also when excluding covariates solely related to the outcome, so that sets with lowest cardinality perform best.

-Finally, the introduced covariate selection algorithms was used to estimate the effect of low compulsory school grades on acute complications of T1DM.